Before the Shot

 -

-Extra batteries and enough memory cards to avoid thinking about storage in the field
+Extra batteries and sufficient memory cards

 Species You Can Expect to See